 But if you make daily goals, systematically go about them, you will make such a pattern that till the exam day arrives, you will feel confident enough to succeed.

 Question: How did myPAT help you in your preparations?

 Answer: I did regular tests in myPAT during the time between JEE Main and Advanced, and also between JEE Main 1 and 2 as they had released Pre-JEE Main and Pre-JEE Advanced test series.
 The questions are almost of the same level as in the actual exams so you can judge yourself accordingly.

 myPAT has separate tests for all concepts.
-If you have any doubts on any subject, you can prepare for that too.
+If you have any doubts about any subject, you can prepare for that too.
 Once the syllabus gets completed, then they have pre-loaded tests and previous year papers for preparation.
 I did the complete test for 2018 on myPAT itself.
-Just before the exam, they release a series of 10-12 tests; they are at par of JEE Advanced.
+Just before the exam, they release a series of 10-12 tests; they are at par with JEE Advanced.

 The tests are online, and the exams have also become online, so it is very beneficial.